janet-lang/janet/README.md

 Meson also provides much better IDE integration than Make or batch files, as well as support for cross compilation.

-For the impatient, building with Meson is as simple as follows.
+For the impatient, building with Meson is as follows.
 The options provided to `meson setup` below emulate Janet's Makefile.

 ```sh